FormingWorlds/PROTEUS/docs/source/installation.rst

     4.  https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection

-* MacOS: An error during the SOCRATES compilation:
+* MacOS: YAML library error
    `` ld: unsupported tapi file type '!tapi-tbd' in YAML file '/Library/Developer/CommandLineTools/SDKs/MacOSX13.sdk/usr/lib/libSystem.tbd' for architecture arm64``

       * There is an issue with your ``ld``, potentially caused by an existing installation of ``anaconda``